Asnières-sur-Oise

 THE CULTURAL PROJECT

-The Royaumont Foundation is an international centre for music and dance, created in 1964 by Henry and Isabel Goüin.
-The Foundation was gifted the 13th-century Cistercian abbey, and today aims to conserve and enrich its heritage, to give it new life by putting it at the service of artists, and to make it accessible to the public.
-Its programmes of research and experimentation, training and creation, all centred around music and dance, are open to professionals from all around the world who benefit from the presence of the centre’s resident ensembles and the François-Lang Music Library.
-Together they establish a rich dialogue between heritage conservation and artistic invention.
-The Foundation welcomes public audiences to its numerous events, concerts, training courses and workshops.
-It also hosts conferences throughout the year, and develops links with those from the field of economics engaged in cultural work.
+The Royaumont Foundation is an international centre for music and dance artists.
+It was created in 1964 by Henry and Isabel Goüin.
+The owners of the 13th-century Cistercian abbey that they had inherited, its mission is to preserve and enrich this heritage, to bring it to life by putting it at the service of artists and to make it accessible to the public.
+Its programmes of research and experimentation, training and creation centred on music and dance are aimed at professionals from all over the world.
+They benefit from the presence of artists and ensembles in residence and the François-Lang Music Library.
+They establish a fruitful dialogue between reflection on heritage and artistic invention.
+It also hosts business seminars throughout the year and forges close links with economic players involved in the cultural sector.
 Royaumont Abbey is open 365 days a year.